ShubhShashank/whatsapp_analyser/README.md

 This is for visualising the messages

+ Example:

- Example: Let df be a dataframe which has daily events from March 2015 till June 2016 and we want to
-                investigate the frequency by month.
+ Let df be a dataframe which has daily events from March 2015 till June 2016 and we want to investigate the frequency by month.
 We note that by ignoring year and just looking at the month some months occur twice so this might skew our data

  Let

-			>>t=visual(df,'month')
+	t=visual(df,'month')
 Now:
-            >>t.counts(False)=([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12], [1, 12])
+    t.counts(False)=([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12], [1, 12])
-            >> t.counts(True)=([3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 1, 2, 3, 4, 5], [[3, 12], [1, 5]])
+    t.counts(True)=([3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 1, 2, 3, 4, 5], [[3, 12], [1, 5]])
 Giving months 3-12 are in the previous year of months 1-5

 t also has the attributes:
-			>>t.df #Gives the dataframe
+	t.df #Gives the dataframe
-			>> t.attr #picks out the attr from the dataframe in this example it would return a list of the month in which each message was sent
+	t.attr #picks out the attr from the dataframe in this example it would return a list of the month in
+			#which each message was sent
-			>>t.attrstring #eturns the attrstring here 'month'
+	t.attrstring #returns the attrstring here 'month'
-			>> t.names #the names of the participants of the conversation
-			>> t.years #the years in which messages occor
-			>> t.plot() #Plots a given dataframe attribute e.g. t=visual(df,'hour').plot()
+	t.names #the names of the participants of the conversation t.years #the years in which messages occor t.plot() #Plots a given dataframe attribute
+			 #e.g. t=visual(df,'hour').plot()
-							plots a graph of events the number of events in each hour'''
+			 #plots a graph of events the number of events in each hour'''
-			>>t.plot_split_year() #Plots a given dataframe attribute like above but splits into different year Going back to the t=visual(df,'month') example above, if you have more than twelwe months it would probably be sensible to split into different years and not just add everything together which occurs in a given month (however, if you have many years of data then maybe you might prefer not to)'
+	t.plot_split_year() #Plots a given dataframe attribute like above but splits into different year
+						#Going back to the t=visual(df,'month') example above, if you have more than twelwe months it
+						#would probably be sensible to split into different years and not just add everything together which occurs
+						#in a given month (however, if you have many years of data then maybe you might prefer not to)'